MP Estate Planning UK

 Key Takeaways

-• Understand the role of an Asset Protection Trust in divorce proceedings.
+• Understand the role of a discretionary Asset Protection Trust in divorce proceedings under English and Welsh law.

 Understanding Asset Protection Trusts